Repeatedly Requesting Keychain Access

 Resolution

-2. Click (Spotlight) on the far right side of the menu bar at the top of your screen.
+2. Click (Spotlight) on right side of top menu bar.

-3. Search for and open keychain access.
+3. Search for and open Keychain Access.

 5. Click File and select Lock Keychain "login".